 The reason for this is that the WCAG was first written when sites were mostly static web pages that primarily used HTML, not complex web applications that rely on a wide range of technology to generate the best retail user experiences.
 When you apply these somewhat dated standards to a modern-day retail company, the immense scope of the fix becomes clear.
 Retail sites are also fluid, constantly changing and updating their content, which makes consistent accessibility a real challenge.

 In a brick-and-mortar retail outlet, accessibility is a tactile, manageable issue.
 When you install a disability ramp or widen an entrance, chances are you won’t have to do it again.
 On the other hand, digital accessibility has to be tested on every release and maintained throughout a site’s lifecycle.

 Why do plaintiffs sue retailers multiple times?

 Many retailers have multiple brands with separate websites for each, and some mistakenly believe that one settlement will cover all future legal actions.
 The numbers don’t seem to support this.
 In 2018, 25 percent of all ADA web accessibility actions were filed against retailers that had been previously listed in a suit.
-Some retailer holding companies have been sued seven times or more over 2017 and 2018.
+Some retailer holding companies have been sued seven times or more from 2017 to 2019.

 When retailers make digital accessibility a priority, they will not only avoid legal action, but increase their customer base, improve morale, and become an inspiration to others in the industry.